top of page

 J1 Visa to Green Card Timeline

-The timeline for a J1 visa to green card can range from a minimum of one year to several years.
+The timeline for a J1 visa to a green card can range from a minimum of one year to several years.
 The J1 visa to green card timeline is unpredictable and depends on various factors, such as:

 1. Where You Were Born: If you were born in India or China, it might take longer because there are many people in line.